7016/0 + 7021/0

 7021/0

-In IV 1969, Tudor released the ref.
-7021/0, their first submariner to feature a date function.
-The 7021/0 had both blue and black dials and was only configured with the “Snowflake” dial.
-Earlier examples were fitted with a red and black numeral date wheel known as a roulette wheel.
-The even numbers were red and the odd black.
-Later examples featured all black numerals.
-Some examples of the blue 7021/0 are known to have a “Confetti” dial indicating the presence of green and blue specs.
-"T SWISS T” is always featured below the 6 o’clock marker.
+In the fourth quarter of 1969, Tudor introduced the ref.
+7021/0, its first Submariner to feature a date function.
+The 7021/0 was produced with both blue and black dials, all in the Snowflake configuration.
+Early examples were fitted with a red and black “roulette” date wheel, with even numbers in red and odd numbers in black, while later examples featured all-black numerals.
+Some blue 7021/0 dials are known to exhibit a “confetti” effect, characterized by green and blue speckling.
+The “T SWISS T” designation is consistently found below the 6 o’clock marker.

 Approx. serial range: 70xxxx to 76xxxx